-Since you’re buying shrimp in the shell, save them for an easy shrimp stock; it only takes a few extra minutes, and you can stash the stock in the freezer if you don’t need it right away:
+Since you’re buying shrimp in the shell, save them for an easy shrimp stock.
+It only takes a few extra minutes, and you can stash the stock in the freezer if you don’t need it right away.
+Here’s how:

 Shrimp and grits are a classic combo, but there are countless variations on the pair.
-This one spices up the seafood with some chipotle and red pepper flakes, and enriches the grits with white cheddar.
-Get our Spicy Shrimp and Grits recipe.
+This one spices up the seafood with some chipotle, cumin, curry, and paprika, and enriches the flavor with salty ham.

 Shrimp make a nice addition to a bowl of brothy noodles, and they cook directly in the pot.
-For a more intense seafood flavor, start by making a shrimp stock as shown above, then use that in place of some or all of the chicken broth in our Easy Shrimp Pho recipe.
+For a more intense seafood flavor, use a shrimp stock in place of the chicken broth in this recipe.